Simnas: History

 In the end of the 19th century, national revival began.
 People started to demand to use the Lithuanian language.
 After fighting, in 1897 first Mass in a church was held in Lithuanian language.
 In 1899 the town suffered a disaster - after a faulty chimney a fire started and devastated the town.
 Half of it, from church to Simnas lake, turned to ashes.
 Another disaster followed after the beginning of World War I in 1914.
 Fighting three times happened in the town limits, so after all, wooden houses were burned.
 Before World War I German intelligence reported that Simnas had 1979 people of whom 786 are Jews.

 After the Declaration of Independence in 1918, a new era began.
-In 1919 the first telephone started to operate in post offices.
-In 1927 a power station was built and all town streets were lit.
+In 1919, the first telephone started to operate in post offices.
+In 1927, a power station was built and all town streets were lit.
 25 households had telephones.
-In 1929 townspeople had 3 cars and 1 truck.
-In 1935 a nursing home for women was built, followed by a hospital which had a dentist and midwife; creamery in 1937; secondary school in 1939 and central sewage system laid across town.
-The town operated 93 shops of which only 4 are Lithuanians, rest of them jewish; 2 pharmacies, 2 distilleries, 3 banks, 2 hotels, 5 restaurants, 4 pubs, 1 beer bulk warehouse, 2 inns, 2 tea shops, 3 wool mills, 2 shoe workshops and a lemonade factory.
-In 1893 both lakes - Simnas and Giluitis - became property of Jews.
+In 1929, townspeople had 3 cars and 1 truck.
+In 1935, a nursing home for women was built, followed by a hospital which had a dentist and midwife; creamery in 1937; secondary school in 1939 and central sewage system laid across town.
+The town operated 93 shops of which only 4 were Lithuanians, the rest of them jewish; 2 pharmacies, 2 distilleries, 3 banks, 2 hotels, 5 restaurants, 4 pubs, 1 beer bulk warehouse, 2 inns, 2 tea shops, 3 wool mills, 2 shoe workshops and a lemonade factory.
+In 1893, both lakes - Simnas and Giluitis - became property of Jews.

-After World War I until World War II the town had militia which operated at night time with 3 volunteers.
+After World War I until World War II, the town had a militia which operated at night with 3 volunteers.
 Their duties were to keep order at night, guard from theft, to silent drunken behavior and fire monitoring.

-In 1940 followed second Russian occupation; then German invasion for 4 years and finally in 1991 after regaining an Independence of Lithuania, Simnas gradually became a beautiful town.
+In 1940, the town faced a second Russian occupation; then German invasion for 4 years and finally in 1991, after regaining an Independence of Lithuania, Simnas gradually became a beautiful town.

 Demographics

 Since the beginning of settlement in the 14th century, the population increased steadily, despite wars and epidemics, and the number of inhabitants never decreased.
-Being Lithuanians, from 1626 until 1918 townspeople spoke Polish.
-In 1639 Jew arrived, dividing the population in half both, religiously and socially, but strife never happened.
-During 160 years of Russian occupation, only few Russian speakers settled in the town.
+Being Lithuanians, from 1626 until 1918, townspeople spoke Polish.
+In 1639, more Jews arrived, dividing the population in half, both religiously and socially, but strife never happened.
+During 160 years of Russian occupation, only a few Russian speakers settled in the town.

-From the 18th century town population reached the peak of around 2000 people and remained until 2004, when Lithuania joined European Union.
+From the 18th century, town population reached a peak of around 2000 people and remained until 2004, when Lithuania joined European Union.
 During World War II entire Jews population was wiped out: over 600 were perished in Holocaust, others emigrated.
-Number of inhabitants after the war rose fast due to industrial activity which attracted new residents.
+The number of inhabitants after the war rose fast due to industrial activity which attracted new residents.

 After joining the European Union in 2004, around one third (30%) of townspeople emigrated for countries like: Great Britain, Ireland, Denmark, Germany, Scandinavia and USA.
 Electronic Census in 2021 showed that the population in town remained 1209.
 Ethnically 98% of residents are Lithuanians with a strong Catholic background.